KapilModi656/Google_capstone_project/README.md

 - `Newspaper Ad Budget ($)`
 - `Sales` (target)

-If your CSV has different column names, rename them to match the expected names before uploading.
+If your CSV has different target column name, rename that to match the expected name before uploading.

 ## API / Programmatic Usage